Users and Groups

 Limitations

-At this time, rpm only supports the u, g and (since RPM 4.20) m directives of sysusers.d format and ignores others.
+At this time, rpm only supports the u, g, (since RPM 4.20) m and (since RPM 6.0) the u! directives of sysusers.d format and ignores others.
 If other directives are needed, the package will need to call systemd-sysusers with the correct arguments manually.

 Technical details